For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 Perhaps most importantly, my entire demeanor is less intense, more relaxed, less reactive, more creative.
 For too many years caffeine was an electrical shock to my nervous system and created a personality I thought was me.
 When I released from caffeine I saw clearly that the hurried, lightning state I was living in clouded every thought, decision, and action in my life.
 While caffeine offers a sense of drive and focus one may believe they need to tackle life and all of its challenges, this empowerment is an illusion.
 What I found is that when you release from caffeine the world takes on a much clearer, simpler hue not muddle by incessant thoughts, constant negative emotion, or other distorted mental connections that have been created by the synapses in your brain attaching to daily caffeine intake instead of firing in natural ways.

-Now, nearly six years later, I still have a nostalgic longing for coffee anytime its smoky and earthy scent passes my nose, but I stick with a lovely variety of herbal teas instead.
-The freedom that comes from living without caffeine is much more layered and expansive, dwelling in possibility instead of the practical, and reverberates on vibrational levels far higher and deeper than a beloved daily habit can ever bring.
+Now, nearly nine years later, I still have a nostalgic longing for coffee anytime its smoky and earthy scent passes my nose, and do drink a decaf every now and again – but for the most part stick with a lovely variety of herbal teas instead.
+For I have found that the living that comes without caffeine in the picture is much more layered and expansive and reverberates on vibrational levels far higher and deeper than a beloved daily habit can ever bring.

 The information and other content provided in this blog is not intended to be and should not be construed as medical advice.
 If you or any other person has a medical concern, you should consult your health care provider or seek other professional medical treatment.
 Never disregard professional medical advice or delay in seeking it because of something that have read on this blog.
 If you think you may have a medical emergency, call your doctor or emergency services immediately.